zwang695/alexa-skills-list/skills/B01EM8UAEG/README.md

 * *Alexa, ask World History to get world history for August seventeenth.*

-Are you interested in world history.
+Are you interested in world history?
 Rely on World History for hundreds of events in world history for every day of the year.
 Information source: Wikipedia.org.

 ***